 - your representatives (e.g. your authorized representatives or legal advisers);

-- credit reporting and fraud checking agencies;
+- credit reporting and fraud checking agencies who may process information for their own purposes;

 - our professional advisers, including our accountants, auditors, and lawyers;